-First stop in the Namib-Naukluft Park - the towering Dune 45.
+Our first stop in the Namib-Naukluft Park - the towering Dune 45.
 Climb to the top of this much-photographed dune to view the immense expanse of dunes fields.
 This is one of the largest game parks in Africa and Namibia’s largest conservation area, covering 50 000 sq km of dunes, plains, mountains and pans.
-Following a hearty breakfast we drive further into the park to catch a shuttle and then walk to Dead Vlei.
+Following a hearty breakfast, we drive further into the park to catch a shuttle and then walk to Dead Vlei.
 A walk amongst these tall, red-orange dunes provides ideal photo opportunities of Namibia's unspoilt natural beauty.

-From the spectacular dunes and flat pans we travel to Sesriem Canyon to walk in the narrow gorge and see layer-upon-layer of sedimentary rocks revealed through erosion over the ages.
+From the spectacular dunes and flat pans, we travel to Sesriem Canyon to walk in the narrow gorge and see layer-upon-layer of sedimentary rocks revealed through erosion over the ages.
 Tonight we camp under starry Namibian skies in the desert near Sesriem, watching for wildlife at the waterhole where oryx are often spotted.

-Today we drive to the Fish River Canyon, the largest canyon in Africa and the second largest in the world.
+Today we drive further south to the Fish River Canyon, the largest canyon in Africa and the second largest in the world.
 This beautiful natural wonder is around 500m deep and over 160km in length.
 We explore this scenic area enjoying spectacular views over the sharp “Hell’s Bend” corner of the canyon.